AlanMarsh99/sportsdataanalytics/meetings/week-7/meeting-18.md

 ## Key Discussions:

 - **Work:**
   - David is working on the driver/all races screen, user evaluation plan and the user testing and the presentation.
-Alan deployed the backend using a free hosting service called Render and is now working on refactoring the top 1 and top 3 modelling code so it is ready for production before moving on to the modelling process for fastest lap prediction.
+Alan set up caching for all urls and is working on the presentation.

 - **Blockers:**
   - Nothing today.